-Wiley has served the University of Mississippi for 17 years, since May 1999.
+Wiley has served the University of Mississippi since May 1999.
 She serves as an applications analyst and business communications specialist in the Office of Information Technology.
-Her duties include teaching SAP training classes and assigning related authorizations, editing language for technical projects, writing technical articles/requested proposals, testing projects, providing latest language updates, etc. Other duties include but are not limited to managing of the SAP Support website, coordinating IT related events, marketing/advertising, etc. She also serves as Vice President of Membership for Ole Miss Toastmasters.
+Her duties include teaching SAP training classes and assigning related authorizations, editing language for technical projects, writing technical articles/requested proposals, testing projects, providing latest language updates, etc. Other duties include but are not limited to managing of the SAP Support website, coordinating IT related events, marketing/advertising, etc.

-Deetra received her Bachelor of Arts in English (1992), Master of Arts in English (1997), and Master of Arts De in Higher Education (2012) from the University of Mississippi.
+Deetra received her Bachelor of Arts in English (1992), Master of Arts in English (1997), Master of Arts in Higher Education (2012) and Doctor of Education in Higher Education (2018) from the University of Mississippi.
 She also holds an Associate of Arts in English/Communication from Coahoma Community College (1991).
-Her Motto: “Believe, Begin, Become!”
+Her Motto is “Believe, Begin, Become!”
 Some of her hobbies include acting, motivational speaking, socializing.

-She is married to Rev. Derell A. Wiley, Pastor of Sykes Chapel Church in Lambert, MS. They have 3 children: Nya, Tyler, & Amber.
+She is married to Rev. Derell A. Wiley, Pastor of Sykes Chapel Church in Lambert, MS. They have 3 children: Nya, Tyler, and Amber.